ess-dmsc/nexus-constructor/tests/UI Tests.md

 - The translate should be above the rotate.

 Rename the transform in 'Cube detector' to just 'translate'.
-- The name change should be reflected in 'Monitor's second transform relative dropdown.
+- The name change should be reflected in 'Monitor's second transform parent dropdown.

-Set the monitors 'transform relative to' to 'Sample'.
+Set the monitors 'transform parent' to 'Sample'.
 - The graphic of the cylinder should allign its right face with the right face of the sample cube.
 - The delete buttons of 'Cube detector' and its transform should no longer be greyed out or show tooltips on hover.